asut00/Webserv/README.md

    ```

 2. Test the server with its static website:
-   - If you use the `./config_file/default.conf` config file, the `http://localhost:8081` URL will redirect you a static website.
+   - If you use the `./config_file/default.conf` config file, the `http://localhost:8081` URL will redirect you to a static website.
    - This website allows any user to test the server's different features.

 3. Test error handling: